-Kin no Almond Fish : A Snack Served in Japan’s School Lunch
+Kin no Almond Fish Snack Served in Japan’s School Lunch

-When I was an elementary school student, I used to look forward to a small packed fish snack sometimes served in school lunch.
+When I was an elementary school student, I used to look forward to a small packaged fish snack sometimes served in school lunch.

-Since the fish snack that makes me feel nostalgic can also be bought in supermarkets and drugstores in recent years, the other day I purchased it for the first time in a while.
+Since in recent years the treat that brings back memories of my childhood can also be bought in supermarkets and drugstores, the other day I picked it up for the first time in a while.

 Kin no Almond Fish

-What I picked up this time is this “Kin no Almond Fish (金のアーモンドフィッシュ)” snack.
-In the product name, “Kin no (金の)” means golden in Japanese, so the upper part of the product package is gold in color.
+What I bought this time is the pictured Japanese snack called “Kin no Almond Fish (金のアーモンドフィッシュ)”.
+In its name, “Kin no (金の)” means “golden” in Japanese, so the upper part of the packaging is colored with gold.